 Why commend Smith as one of the trusted prophets of our age?
 One basic reason is that Smith is a complex person; meaning within Smith there is always much left to discover and wonder about.
 For example, he is a white Canadian living in what he calls “the most segregated city of the north” in the United States—Grand Rapids.
 He has the single most prevalent surname in the USA yet chooses to work out his vocation in an academy owned and operated by a church historically rooted in an invisible minority—Dutch settlers to North America.
 He has formative Brethren and Pentecostal connections but carries a Reformed banner woven with catholic threads.
 Finally, he sees things as a Gen-X philosopher (he’s not even 50), serving as a public intellectual with a quick wit and cultural savvy who mysteriously calls himself a postliberal conservative relativist.

 Some background on this intriguing Doctor Smith.
 He grew up in the historically Presbyterian small town community of Embro, Ontario, with a vague awareness of a “bland theism” but definitely not a church-shaped household.
 He grew up working class, playing hockey and football, in a broken family “multiple times over” and has been estranged from his father since age 11.
+(This sense of abandonment by fathers has been one of the key issues that have shaped his spiritual journey).
 Then through “missionary dating,” his girlfriend (now wife) Deanna introduced him to faith and church—specifically, the Plymouth Brethren tradition.

 He tells of how his future father-in-law and uncle presented him with a gospel message one night that “made immediate intellectual sense.”
 He then went home, knelt beside his bed, asked forgiveness for his sins, and let Jesus come and rule in his heart.
 He had a very real, tangible, palpable feeling of Jesus coming and kneeling beside him.